|

 up out of the bottomless chasm, whose foothold is gained."

-Whoever can't endure them
+Whoever can't endure themonce they've arisen --

 painful bodily feelings